 The city of Udaipur is located in the Aravalli ranges of the royal state of Rajasthan and is also known as the jewel of Mewar.
 Also known as the City of Dawn, Udaipur is surrounded by ancient mountains and set on the edge of three lakes.
-It is a beautiful old city with narrow lanes flanked by bright stalls, gardens, lakes, palaces and temples meandering through it.
-It is situated at a distance of about 405 km from the state capital Jaipur.
+As you travel to Udaipur, get acquainted with a beautiful old city with narrow lanes flanked by bright stalls.
+Stroll in the gardens, lakes, palaces and temples that are meandering through it.
+Udaipur is situated at a distance of about 405 km from the state capital Jaipur.

 Tourist Attractions in Udaipur

 Udaipur offers a large number of grand forts and exquisite palaces that bear testimony to India's rich architectural heritage.

 Lake Palace and Lake Pichola

 Lake Palace is a shimmering granite and marble structure that overlooks the aquamarine waters of the Lake Pichola.
 It is a harmonious arrangement of pavilions, courtyards, terraces, rooms, corridors, and hanging gardens.
 According to legend, the eight marble porticos that mark the spot where the Mewar sovereigns were weighed in gold, the equivalent value of which was then distributed to the poor.

 The Bhim Vilas Palace that lies within the City Palace has a series of wall paintings.
 The Mor Chowk is known for its stunning peacock mosaics.

 Jag Niwas and Jag Mandir

 The summer residence of the princes of Mewar was called Jag Niwas, and is today a magnificent luxury hotel.
 Jag Mandir, the other island palace has a marble dome and is made in red sandstone.
 It was a refuge for the Mughal Emperor Shah Jahan when he was exiled after a quarrel with his father, Emperor Jahangir.